DCA Career Pathways

 Convergence Media/Audio-Visual Technology Film

-This pathway prepares students for employment or entry into a postsecondary education program in the Broadcast/Video Production career field.
-Instruction covers technical terminology, safety, basic equipment, reporting, script writing, production teams, production and programming, set production, lighting, editing, studio production, and professional ethics.
+This pathway prepares students for employment or entry into a post-secondary education program in the Broadcast/Video Production career field.
+Instruction covers technical terminology, safety, basic equipment, reporting, scriptwriting, production teams, production and programming, set production, lighting, editing, studio production, and professional ethics.
 Students participate in both the Georgia Scholastic Press Association and Student Television Network for leadership training and to reinforce specific career and technical skills.
 Students work cooperatively in all phases of broadcast/video production to produce a regular show called "The Dec."
+Students in the Convergence Media Pathway produce our award-winning school publication, the Carpe Diem, several times each year.

 The Culinary Arts pathway creates an awareness of opportunities within the vast areas of the foodservice industry.
 This pathway incorporates developments in the areas of institutional food, fine dining, and basic baking principles.
 Pathway completers will have a strong foundation in the basics of food preparation, safety, nutrition, and restaurant operating procedures.